All Episodes

 Well, it appeared that way, and that's why after I landed, I thought it was unusual.

-Well, David, I really appreciate it.
+Well, David, I really appreciated it.

 Did you have a conversation with your first officer about all of this afterwards?

-And the difference being the lights that I saw in the video were, I believe, in like a wedge or a V formation.
+I saw some video on one of the TV shows Right, and the difference being the lights that I saw on the video were, I believe, in like a wedge or a V formation.

 That's correct.